johnlobster/spaNav/docs/article.md

 Could return 404

 Assigning an event handler to each `<a>` using a loop.
 Could use event delegation (bubbling up of event) but not important for a proof of concept

 ## Testing

+## Accessability

+Accessability is another user interface issue.
+As we are emulating normal browser behavior using javascript, must check that accessability is good.
+There are 4 main accessability
+1. Use of screen reader and keyboard, no mouse
+2. Use of keyboard, no mouse
+3. Contrast, particularly text on background
+4. Color combinations and contrast still good for colorblind people

+3 and 4 are not important for this proof of concept, 2 is really a subset of 1, but can be tested for automatically

+So I first checked keyboard operation manually, then screen reader with keyboard, then wrote a keyboard based test which I added into the existing test file.